tdworowy/kindle_highlights/md/How_to_Prove_It_(A_Structured_Approach)_(Velleman_Daniel_J).md

       positive integer n is said to be perfect if n is equal to the sum of all positive integers smaller than n that divide n.
 (For any two integers m and n, we say that m divides n if n is divisible by m; in other words, if there is an integer q such that n = qm.)

+      In each case, we have arrived at a conclusion from the assumption that some other statements, called premises, are true.

+      We will say that an argument is valid if the premises cannot all be true without the conclusion being true as well.

+      De Morgan’s laws Commutative laws Associative laws Idempotent laws

+      Distributive laws Absorption laws Double Negation law Notice that because of the associative

+      Formulas that are always true, such as P ∨ ¬P, are called tautologies.
+Similarly, formulas that are always false are called contradictions.
+For example, P ∧ ¬P is a contradiction.